dart-backend/angel3-guide/deployment/production-mode.md

 Production mode is considered a global setting.

-`angel_configuration` will load a `config/production.yaml` file to read configuration.
+`angel3_configuration` will load a `config/production.yaml` file to read configuration.

 To run your application in production mode, set `ANGEL_ENV` in your environment to `production`.
 If you are writing a plug-in with production mode-specific code, query its value as follows: